Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your system to start, it won’t activate.

 The most important part is ensuring it’s on “cool” and not “heat.”
 Otherwise your AC will probably not start running.
-Or you might get hot air coming from vents because the heat is going instead.
+You might also get hot air coming from vents because the heat is going instead.

 If you rely on a regular thermostat: